microsoft/botframework-solutions/docs/_docs/skills/samples/experimental.md

 This skill has a very limited LUIS model (available in English, French, Italian, German, Spanish and Chinese) and demonstates three simple scenarios:

-- Celebrity Information: *Who is Tom Cruise?*
+- Celebrity Information: *Who is Bill Gates?*
-- Q&A: *What is the gdp of switzerland*
+- Q&A: *what's the population of China?*
 - Movie Information: *Tell me about the jurassic park movie*

 ![Search Example]({{site.baseurl}}/assets/images/skills-experimental-bingsearch.png)